Limits of combinatorial patchworking: Families of maximal T-curves

 \section{Families of maximal T-curves}

-Here we will exhibit some known and some new families of triangulations, sign distributions and their resulting T-curves.
-Families of T-curves have been studied by Itenberg \cite{1993:Itenberg:Ragsdale} and others.
-Maximal T-curves were classified by Haas \cite{Haas:1997}; recently, that classification was investigated further by Bertrand, Brugall\'e and Renaudineau \cite[Theorem 4.6]{Benoit+Brugalle+Renaudineau:2017}.
-Occasionally we will also look into nonregular triangulations and nonregular T-curves.
+Here we exhibit some known and new families of triangulations and split collections, together with sign distributions and the resulting T-curves.
+Families of T-curves have been studied by Itenberg \cite{1995:Itenberg:RagsdaleCurves} and others.
+Recently, Haas' classification of maximal T-curves \cite{1997:Haas:AlgebraicCombinatorial} was investigated further by Bertrand, Brugall\'e, and Renaudineau \cite[Theorem 4.6]{2017:BertrandEtAl:HaasRevisited}.
+Occasionally, we also consider nonregular triangulations and T-curves.
 The Harnack bound \eqref{eq:M} still applies; cf.\ Remark~\ref{rem:non-regular}.